 Customer retention rate: This tells you the percentage of customers retained by your business throughout a specific period.
-You can get this using the formula below:

 Google has shared a framework for marketers who want to turn their data into valuable insights, including knowing what to pay attention to and how to make sense of the numbers and graphs you'll be seeing as you measure your channels.